The following section presents the Key property.

 Keys are very important properties in ActivityInfo and they help you build flexible Forms.
 A Key helps you uniquely identify a Record.
 When you assign the Key property to a field you identify a Record, you individualize it.
 This is very useful when you want to reference a specific field in a Form.

-When a Form has a Serial Number field, it automatically becomes the Key field of the Form.
+When a Form has a Serial Number field, it automatically becomes the Key field of the Form and no more Keys can be added.
 This is useful and preferable in Protection cases when you don't want to reveal information when you refer to a Record of a Form.

 If you haven't added a Serial Number in your Form then it is advised that you select another field to define as the Key to your Form.